 a medley of bananas, prunes, dates, cherries and cashew nuts.
 The ingredients are then served in a thick creamy sauce made of condensed milk, corn flour and eggs.
 The taste?
 Utterly delicious!

 Malaysia Airlines operates daily flights from the Kuala Lumpur International Airport (KLIA) to the Sultan Ahmad Shah Airport in Kuantan.
 The journey takes about 40 minutes.
-In addition, visitors can get to Pahang via Firefly, which operates three times a week from the Penang International Airport.
+In addition, visitors can get to Pahang via Firefly and Batik Air.

 Kuantan is situated about 260km from Kuala Lumpur.
 There is a good network of roads linking the state to Kuala Lumpur, the capital city, as well as the neighbouring states of Kelantan and Terengganu.
 Visitors can self-drive from Kuala Lumpur and the journey takes approximately 3 1⁄2 hours via the East Coast Highway.